gdaume24/Portail-location/README.md

 You will now be able to use the application on [http://localhost:4200](http://localhost:4200/)

-The documentation for the Spring application's routes is available at the following URL : [http://localhost:3001/api/swagger-ui/index.html](http://localhost:3001/api/swagger-ui/index.html)
+The documentation for the Spring application's routes is available at the following URL : [http://localhost:3001/api/swagger-ui/index.html](http://localhost:3001/api/swagger-ui/index.html) <br />
 Routes register and login don't require any authentication, they give in response a jwt key that will be needed for other routes.